Tasty Recipes for the Home Cook

 Soak and scrub:

 Wild mussels can be gritty and sandy and need more cleaning.
 Soak in cold water for 15 to 20 minutes.
 They will filter the water and expel the impurities during this time.
-Remove the mussels from the water and scrub shells clean using a scrub brush, then rinse.
+Remove the mussels from the water and scrub the shells clean using a scrub brush.
+Then rinse.

 Debeard: